Islandora/advanced_search/README.md

 ![image](./docs/enable_index_hierarchy_processor.png)

 The field can now be used limit a search to all the decedents of a given object.
+See the section below, "Collection search", to finish configuring your site for collection and sub-collection search.

 > N.B.
 You may have to re-index to make sure the field is populated.

 ## Configure Views

+Create a Search API view that uses your index.

 The configuration of views is outside of the scope of this document, please read the [Drupal Documentation](https://www.drupal.org/docs/8/core/modules/views), as well as the
 [Search API Documentation](https://www.drupal.org/docs/contributed-modules/search-api).

+However, do NOT add the "Fulltext search" filter, despite that it is the "usual" way of setting up a Search view.
+All fulltext searching (and fielded searching) will be handled by blocks provided by this module.

 ### Exposed Form